Smiling Regulates Emotion During Traumatic Recollection: Smiling, Emotion, and Narrative Patterns

-To understand how smiling relates to \textit{what kind} of speech is being produced, we investigate whether the rates of each narrative structure and temporal syntax category change if a smile occurs during a sentence.
-We compute per-subject rates of each class during sentences \textbf{without} a nearby smile and compare to rates for sentences containing smiles.
-We present percentage change in rate per class in Figure~\ref{fig:narrative-memory} and test significance with paired Wilcoxon tests.
+We compare per-subject rates of each narrative-structure and temporal-syntax class in sentences with vs.\ without a nearby smile in Figure~\ref{fig:narrative-memory} via paired Wilcoxon tests.
 We observe two related patterns: first, smiling significantly reduces the rates of Orientation (-4.70\%) narrative sentences and sentences set in the Strict Past (-6.15\%), and significantly increases the rates of Evaluation narrative sentences (+5.62\%) and sentences in the Present Reflection (+4.84\%).
 We hypothesize both phenomena reflect shifts between two patterns of interviewee discourse; during matter-of-fact narration, tied with orientation and the strict past, the subject withholds emotional processing and interviewer socialization, and thus smiling, and during present-day reflection, the subject provides commentary and social interaction with the interviewer, which engages more emotional and social behaviors including smiling.
 This is consistent with literature finding that social function modulates smiling more so than pure emotional expression \cite{fridlund_1994} and that nonverbal expressions of emotion such as smiling during narration are timed more for communicative function than narrative fidelity \cite{bavelas_2000}.
-Our findings contribute to the overall consensus that smiling itself serves a large role in social interaction and communication \cite{chovil_1991, fridlund_1994, ekman_1990, niedenthal_2010} beyond just individual emotional expression.
+Our findings contribute to the overall consensus that smiling itself serves a large role in social interaction and communication \cite{chovil_1991, fridlund_1994, ekman_1990, martin_2017} beyond just individual emotional expression.